convei-lab/domainKG/README.md

     ```bash
     ./run_path_sampling_dokg_multi_di_rw_no_hiar.sh $gpu_device
     ```
+    The output of this script is path generator model.
 ## Training Path-Generator for integrate CSKG and domain specific KG
 1. Preprocess
     Before run the below code, check the source file path and save path.